Healthier Snacks That May Support Your Weight Loss Goals

 7 healthier snack ideas to satisfy your sweet tooth

-If you feel like a treat after lunch, don’t ignore it!
+If you feel like something sweet after lunch, have it!
 “The more we try to ‘save up’ or limit ourselves throughout the day, the more likely we are to overindulge later on,” London says.
 Instead of avoiding sweets, hit the spot with a snack that also contains protein, fat, and fiber.

 1. Chocolate-Drizzled Strawberries

-When your sweet tooth feels insatiable, fruit can hit the spot due to its natural sugar content.
-For an even richer treat, drizzle strawberries in dark chocolate, which typically contains less added sugar than milk chocolate, and also contains flavonoids, antioxidants that have been linked to a lowered risk of heart disease.
+Fruit can hit the sweet spot due to its natural sugar content.
+Drizzle strawberries in dark chocolate, which typically contains less added sugar than milk chocolate, and also contains flavonoids, antioxidants that have been linked to a lowered risk of heart disease.
 Set in the fridge until firm, then enjoy.
 (If you’re looking to amp up the protein and lower the sugar content of this snack, London recommends skipping the dark chocolate and spreading unsweetened peanut butter on your fruit instead.)

 2. Greek Yogurt and Mixed Berries

-Convenient and affordable, yogurt can be a worthwhile addition to your diet thanks to its calcium, protein, magnesium, and B12 content.
+Convenient and affordable, yogurt has calcium, protein, magnesium, and B12 content.
 What’s more, most yogurts contain gut-friendly probiotics, which may help promote digestion.
 Greek yogurt, which is strained, tends to be thicker, creamier, and have a higher concentration of protein than traditional yogurts.
 To sweeten the deal, berries, which deliver fiber, vitamin C, and folate along with natural sugars, and a drizzle of honey and walnuts for some dietary fat and a heartier snack.

 3. Frozen Yogurt-Covered Blueberries